-- For people whose lymphoma has relapsed (come back) or didn’t respond to treatment (refractory lymphoma).
-It is given on its own.
+- For people whose lymphoma has relapsed (come back) or has not responded to treatment (refractory lymphoma).
+Ibrutinib is given on its own.

 - For people whose CLL has relapsed after treatment.
 For people with relapsed CLL, ibrutinib can be given on its own or with bendamustine (a chemotherapy drug) and rituximab (an antibody treatment).

 - For people who have previously received other treatments for WM.
-It is given on its own.
+Ibrutinib is given on its own.

-- For people who can’t have chemo-immunotherapy as first-line treatment.
-It is given on its own.
+- For people who can’t have chemo-immunotherapy (chemotherapy with antibody therapy) as first-line treatment.
+Ibrutinib is given on its own.

 Ibrutinib is being tested in further clinical trials in people with these types of lymphoma.
-This is to see if ibrutinib could work better in combination with other treatments, such as chemotherapy or antibody therapy, eg rituximab.
+This is to see if ibrutinib could work better in combination with other treatments, such as chemotherapy or antibody therapy (for example, rituximab).
 It is also being tested in other types of lymphoma.
-Find out if there’s a trial suitable for you at Lymphoma TrialsLink.
+Use our searchable database to see if there’s a clinical trial that might be suitable for you at Lymphoma TrialsLink.

 Ibrutinib has been assessed by health authorities for some uses on the NHS in the UK.
 It is currently only available on the NHS for some people in certain parts of the UK.

 - For people with relapsed or refractory CLL who can’t have treatments that include fludarabine.

 - For people with CLL and a 17p deletion (a genetic change that means the CLL does not respond well to chemo-immunotherapy).

 In England and Wales

 - For people with CLL who have had previous treatment or who have a 17p deletion or TP53 mutation (genetic changes that mean the CLL does not respond well to chemo-immunotherapy).

-- Through the Cancer Drugs Fund for people with relapsed or refractory mantle cell lymphoma.
+- Through the Cancer Drugs Fund for people with relapsed or refractory WM.

-Ibrutinib is considered by many experts to be a ‘breakthrough treatment’ in some types of lymphoma.
-It gives higher response rates compared with other second-line therapies for the same types of lymphoma.
-Few people (5 in 100) treated with ibrutinib in clinical trials had to stop treatment because of side effects.
+Ibrutinib is considered by many experts to be a ‘breakthrough treatment’ for some types of lymphoma.
+It gives higher response rates compared with other therapies for the same types of lymphoma.
 The main trials that led to approval of ibrutinib are briefly described below.